 Step 3- Proof of Concept

 This prototype is not a finished design.
 It’s often a group of off-the-shelf components integrated to perform the basic function of the product.
-It is created to check whether the product that has been described, will this be the outcome if it, and if not, the process is done from the starting.
+It is created to check whether the product that has been described, will be the outcome of it, and if not, the process is done from the start.